mvolkmann/blog/src/d3/00-article.md

 - changes to the position, width, and height of bars
 - changes to the position of text on bars
-- changes to the y-axis
-- changes to the x-axis
+- changes to the x-axis and y-axis
 - bars being removed

 We can define a transition function that applies a specified transition to any selection.
 This function can be used to add all of the transitions listed above.
-Ours will only specify a duration for the transitions, but it is also possible to specify an amount of time to delay before the transition begins and an easing function which controls the speed of the transition at various times throughout its duration.
+Our transition function will only specify a duration, but it is also possible to specify an amount of time to delay before the transition begins (defaults to zero) and an easing function.

+Easing functions control the speed of the transition at various times throughout its duration.
-When these are not specified, the delay defaults to zero and the easing function defaults to `d3.easeCubic`.
+The easing function defaults to `d3.easeCubic` when not specified.
 For descriptions of the provided easing functions and graphs that show their effect, see <https://github.com/d3/d3-ease>.

-Here are the steps:
+Here are the steps to add transitions to the bar chart:

 1. Add the following constant: